 Commodore Jarvis was the winningest and most famous sailor on the Great Lakes in his day, twice winning the venerable Canada's Cup, in 1896 and 1901.
-He was a seven-time Commodore of the Royal Canadian Yacht Club, and was made honorary Commodore-for-life by the Royal Hamilton Yacht Club, the latter of which he helped found. Æmilius' countless business interests included the Steel Co. of Canada (ie. Stelco), several railways –including TTC forerunner Toronto Railway Co.–, and the King Edward Hotel (which he co-founded with the support of his Toronto Hotel Co. partner George Gooderham).
-He also co-founded/part-owned Arena Gardens, later known as the Mutual St. Arena, forerunner to Maple Leaf Gardens and the present-day Scotiabank Arena.
+He was a seven-time Commodore of Toronto's Royal Canadian Yacht Club, and was made honorary Commodore-for-life by the Royal Hamilton Yacht Club, the latter of which he helped found. Æmilius' countless business interests included the Steel Co. of Canada (ie. Stelco), which he co-founded, several railways –including TTC forerunner Toronto Railway Co.–, and the King Edward Hotel (which he co-founded with his Toronto Hotel Co. partner George Gooderham).
+He was also a Director & co-owner of Arena Gardens, later known as the Mutual St. Arena, forerunner to Maple Leaf Gardens and the present-day Scotiabank Arena.

 This iconic WWI Navy recruitment poster specifically

 advertises Æmilius Jarvis' 103 Bay St. recruitment centre.

 [Library & Archives Canada]